codello/terraform-hcloud-kubernetes/README.md

 - Alternatively you might use the IP of a load balancer (this is not recommended as the cluster becomes inaccessible if the load balancer is removed).
 - You could also use a floating IP address

+If no endpoint is specified the public API of the load balancer is used or if no load balancer exist the public IP of the leader.

 ## More Documentation
 In order to get a better understanding of the benefits and caveats of this module you should read the